Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling

-where $\mathbf{H}_k^{g_i} $ is the representation of tokens corresponding to node $g_i$, $\mathbf{W}^G$ is the linear transformation parameter and $\mathbf{h}_{g_i}^0$ is the initial representation of node.
-Following previous works in graph-to-sequence learning \cite{wu-etal-2021-bass}, we apply graph attention network (GAT) for graph modeling by applying the graph adjacent matrix as self-attention mask in Transformer layers:
+where $\mathbf{W}^G\in \mathbb{R}^{d\times d}$ is the linear transformation parameter and \textit{Norm} is the matrix normalization operation.
+Following previous works in graph-to-sequence learning~\citep{koncel2019text,yao2020heterogeneous,ZHAO2023110069}, we apply graph attention network (GAT) for graph modeling by applying the graph adjacency matrix as a self-attention mask in Transformer: